Home

 Test: 25-hydroxyvitamin D (25-D)

-When researchers are journalists talk about vitamin D deficiency, they are invariably talking about low levels of 25-D as opposed to 1,25-D. According to the Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop., the body purposefully downregulates levels of 25-D so as to upregulate activity of the VDR.
+When researchers or journalists talk about vitamin D deficiency, they are invariably talking about low levels of 25-D as opposed to 1,25-D. According to the Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop., the body purposefully downregulates levels of 25-D so as to upregulate activity of the VDR.

 As the vitamin D metabolite calculator states, any 25-D of 20 ng/ml or higher is immunosuppressive and should be countered by restricting consumption of vitamin D.

-If a patient's 25-D is low enough, they can enjoy an infrequent splurge of food containing vitamin D.
+If a patient's 25-D is low enough, they typically can enjoy an infrequent splurge of food containing vitamin D.

 When to test 25-D